dtvangogh/hipposcraper2020/README.md

 ## HIPPOSWEEPER
 ### Description
-A selenium script that creates repositories, directory names, project files, and main.c/main.py files.
+A selenium script that creates repositories, directory names, project files, and main.c/main.py files, and very pretty README files

 This script is going to open up chrome or a differnt webdriver or your choice, go to the intranet site, log in for you, go to the project page, and get the information it needs.